11 Fun problem-solving activities for teams

 Make your team stand in a small circle.
 If your team is large, then you can divide it into smaller groups and make them stand in multiple circles.
 Each person should hold the hands of two other people standing in the circle, but not of those who are standing directly beside them.

 This should result in creating a “human knot.”
 The fun part (also the challenging) begins now.
-Ask each member of the group to untangle themselves without letting go of each other’s hands.
+Ask each group member to untangle themselves without letting go of each other’s hands.
 You can set a time limit if you want.
 You can watch your team members as they work out moves to untangle their bodies.

-This activity gives them a chance to communicate and collaborate to solve the problem quickly.
+This activity allows them to communicate and collaborate to solve the problem quickly.
 They may or may not fully entangle themselves but would have started to work together to solve the problem.

 Why communication is essential to problem-solving

-When working as a team, no problem is big enough.
-A bunch of committed individuals can collaborate to overcome even the most difficult of hurdles.
+No problem is big enough when working as a team.
+A bunch of committed individuals can collaborate to overcome even the most difficult hurdles.
 When all team members come together and put in a joint effort as per strategy, the problem will likely be resolved sooner.

 Having problems communicating your ideas to the team?
 Use ProofHub discussions to keep track of ideas and important pitches.